newfold-labs/how-we-work/7-philosophy.md

 ### Balance repetition and reuse

-There is a fine balance between chosing to repeat simple code and building reusable abstractions.
+There is a fine balance between choosing to repeat simple code and building reusable abstractions.

 Use good judgement for when to create utilities and abstractions that keep code uniform and maintainable, increase quality and expedite development.